Annapurna Base Camp Trek Distance

 Day 8: Annapurna Base Camp to Bamboo (Approx. 15 km)

-Under normal situation going down is always faster than coming up so this should take about 6-7 hours.
+Under normal circumstances, going down is always faster than coming up, so this should take about 6-7 hours.
 This goes through forests, stone steps, and several small villages.

-The trail is not that strenuous; however, one needs to be cautious of the rough terrains and steep inclines.
+The trail is not that strenuous; however, one needs to be cautious of the rough terrain and steep inclines.

 • Elevation Loss: 4,130 meters to 2,340 meters